How do I cancel my membership ?

 Think of Course "Lists" as your food and beverage outlet "playlists".

 Course "Lists" are a great way to keep track of the names and locations of restaurants you've read about, seen online or heard about from a friend and want to try...or the restaurants you've already enjoyed and don't want to forget.
-Each restaurant's profile page is customizable so information you enter in the "Notepad" are viewable only by you.
+The notes you take on any restaurant's profile page are private (just like your ratings) so you're the only one who can see them.

 Course uses your location to find nearby restaurants and direct you to the ones you'd like to try next.